ericdudley/ericdudley/posts/vibe-coding-and-cruise-control.md

 # Conclusion

 I now have what feels like a "functional" relationship with AI-coding tools, as they improve, it feels like my collaboration sessions require less hand-holding and I can delegate higher complexity tasks.
-Likewise, as my prompting skills and general awareness of the AI-systems capabilities improve, I get better work out of them.
+Likewise, as my prompting skills and general awareness of the AI systems capabilities improve, I get better work out of them.

 However, importantly, my creative process, my problem solving process, the time spent deciding what to do and how I want to achieve it, can stay in its own space.

 Maybe one day soon, that time will actually just be spent drafting technical docs, drawing wire frames, and recording audio descriptions of what I want and watching the AI build entire systems, never touching any code at all.
 Even in such a world, there is still a crucial need for this non-AI creative space.

+For now, with this process I've been able to both maintain the higher-productivity I get from using AI coding tools, without losing my creativity or skill in the craft of building things with software.

-Hopefully, even the most advanced self-driving car will still ask you where you want to go, and then help you get there.
+Hopefully, even the most advanced self-driving car will still always ask you where you want to go, and then help you get there.